Host City: Rio de Janeiro, Brazil

 Format: Points awarded for placement in each race.
-Best 10 of 11 scores to count for final placement.
+Best 10 of 11 scores to count for final placement, and advancement to the medal race..
 Medal race points count double.